BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_1_Accessing_Bitcoind_with_C.md

 $ git clone https://github.com/gitmarek/libbitcoinrpc
 ```

+> :warning: **WARNING** A change in the "signrawtransaction" RPC caused signing with `libbitcoinrpc` to segfault for Bitcoin 0.17 or higher.
+A [PR has been submitted](https://github.com/gitmarek/libbitcoinrpc/pull/1/commits) to resolve the problem, but if it hasn't yet been merged, you can just make the one simple change in the source code to `src/bitcoinrpc_method.c` before compiling.

 ### Compiling libbitcoinrpc

 Before you can compile and install the package, you'll probably need to adjust your `$PATH`, so that you can access `/sbin/ldconfig`: